QuickBooks Blog

 What is the purpose of a business plan?

-Furthermore, a business plan will help you to identify critical cash flow challenges, get skilled candidates on board, and attract investors to put money into your business.
+It also allows you to envision how your business concept will develop based on the product or service you offer, your chosen business strategy, and your target market.
+A business plan will also help you to identify critical cash flow challenges, get skilled candidates on board, and attract investors to put money into your business.

 Why do you need a business plan?